pra-kri/old_pra-kri.github.io/projects/correlation_nonadditivity/corr_project.md

-# Exploring the Non-Additivity of Correlation
+# Exploring Correlation of Non-Random Subsamples

-In this notebook, I'll be exploring the non-additive properties of correlation, and the consequences that arise from this.
+In this notebook, I'll be exploring how the correlation of non-random subsamples can differ significantly from 'true' correlation of the population.
 This notebook is mostly inspired by Professor N.Taleb's [paper](https://www.dropbox.com/s/18pjy7gmz0hl6q7/Correlation.pdf?dl=0).

 ```python